-At December 31, 2020, the Company had a working capital deficiency, had not achieved profitable operations, had an accumulated deficit since inception and expects to incur further losses in the development of its business.
+At 31 December 2021, the Company had not achieved profitable operations, had an accumulated deficit since inception and expects to incur further losses in the development of its business.
 Prior to 31 December 2019, the Company had been dependent on its parent company, Buchans, to provide financing cash flows.
 Going forward the Company will have to rely on equity financing to generate additional financial resources to fund its working capital requirements and to fund its planned exploration programs.
 There are no assurances that the Company will continue to obtain additional financial resources and/or achieve positive cash flows or profitability.
 Based on the assumptions that such finance will become available, the Directors believe that the going concern basis is appropriate for the group financial statements, which assumes that the Company will be able to meet its obligations and continue its operations for its next fiscal year.
 These circumstances represent material uncertainty and cast significant doubt about the ability of Minco Exploration to continue as a going concern.